-If you admit or committed the violation, but wish to explain the circumstances of what happened, you may check box two (2).
+If you admit or committed the violation, but wish to explain the circumstances of what happened, you may check box three (3).
 This is called a mitigation hearing and a court date will be sent to you.
 You then will attend a short Court proceeding.
 The Judge, depending on the explanation and your record, may adjust the penalty.
 However, the Judge will not dismiss the ticket and it will appear on your driving record.

 MITIGATION BY MAIL

 At the time of your request for a mitigation hearing or up until the scheduled hearing date, you have the option of a mitigation hearing by mail.
 If you decide to proceed with a hearing by mail, you will not be required to appear in court.
 You must, however, complete the Defendant's Statement Form (form link below) and mail, fax or deliver it to the court prior to your scheduled hearing.
 The court will review your statement and the police officer's sworn statement and render a decision.
 That decision will be mailed to you.
 In the case of a mitigation hearing, the infraction is found committed and a monetary penalty will be determined.
 The finding will be reported to the Department of Licensing.
 Any penalty will be based on the facts of the case and your driving record.
 You must agree to pay the court-ordered penalty within the specified time ordered by the judge.
 You will be notified by mail of the judge's decision.
 There is NO right to appeal the judge's decision.